mknparreira/vc-payment-gateway/README.md

 ### Framework/Language

-The service is built using the NestJS framework wrriten into Node.JS, which provides robust error handling capabilities through a global exception filter.
+The service is built using the NestJS framework written into Node.JS, which provides robust error-handling capabilities through a global exception filter.

 ### Error Handling

 The application uses a global exception filter to manage errors across the service.
-This filter intercepts and handles exceptions, ensuring that all errors are uniformly processed and returned in a consistent format.
+This filter intercepts and handles exceptions, ensuring all errors are uniformly processed and returned consistently.

 ### Data Types and Precision